latinos/LatinoAnalysis/NanoProducer/README.md

 author: X. Janssen

-The tool submit a crabtask per sample and publish in ohys03.
+The tool submit a crabtask per sample and publish in phys03 DBS.
 Presently the storage of the nAOD is done on the Higgs EOS

 # CMSSW Install: